 - 1. Students should be aware that no "make-up" midterms will be given.
 Any student, who finds it necessary to miss the midterm exam must notify the instructor in advance and produce a valid medical certificate, or other required documentation in order to have the weighting adjusted.
 The weight of the missed midterm will then be added to the final exam. - 2.
 Examinations will not be given prior to the scheduled date. - 3.
 Answers to the midterm test, the assignment and the final exam questions must make use of equations and diagrams wherever possible.
 Numerical questions require numerical answers. - 4.
 Students will not be given extra time to complete tests and exams. - 5.
-Students should be aware of the academic regulations outlined in The University of Calgary Calendar.

-6. The use of cell phones for any purpose in class is prohibited.
-The classroom is a no cell phone zone.
-Computers may only be used for note-taking purposes.

-- 7. Students seeking reappraisal of a piece of graded term work should discuss their work with the instructor within 15 days of work being returned to class; however, the earliest that grades will be discussed will be two days after the return of an assignment or examination. - 8.
-Students will be responsible for all material listed on the course outline, regardless of whether or not the material has been covered in class, unless the instructor notifies the class that the material will not be covered. - 9.
-Please note that the following types of emails will receive no response: emails not addressed to anyone in particular; emails where the recipient's name is not spelled correctly; anonymous emails; emails which do not specify the course and section in which you are registered; and, emails involving questions that are specifically addressed on the course outline.

-- 10. It is the student's responsibility to request academic accommodations.
+Students should be aware of the academic regulations outlined in The University of Calgary Calendar. - 6.
+The classroom is a No-cell-phone-zone.
+The use of cell phones for any purpose in class is prohibited.
+Computers may only be used for note-taking purposes. - 7.
+Students seeking reappraisal of a piece of graded term work should discuss their work with the instructor within 15 days of work being returned to class. - 8 Students will be responsible for all material listed on the course outline, regardless of whether or not the material has been covered in class, unless the instructor notifies the class that the material will not be covered. - 9.
+Please note that the following types of emails will receive no response: emails not addressed to anyone in particular; emails where the recipient's name is not spelled correctly; anonymous emails; emails which do not specify the course and section in which you are registered; and, emails involving questions that are specifically addressed on the course outline. - 10.
+It is the student's responsibility to request academic accommodations.
 If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 403-220-8237.
 Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
-You are also required to discuss your needs with your instructor no later than fourteen (14) days after the start of this course. - 11.
-A deferred final exam will not be given except in cases of extreme personal emergencies.
+You are also required to discuss your needs with your instructor no later than fourteen (14) days after the start of this course.

+11. A deferred final exam will not be given except in cases of extreme personal emergencies.
 If, for such a reason, a deferred final exam is allowed by the Registrar's Office, it will not be given before the scheduled deferred exam date.
 Deferred final examinations do not have to cover the same material or have the same format as the regular final examination.